-The second Rhinegold LIVE Rush Hour concert, curated by Rhinegold Publishing (one of the UK’s leading music publishers), was held on Monday at Conway Hall in London.
+The second Rhinegold LIVE Rush Hour concert, curated by Rhinegold Publishing, was held on Monday at Conway Hall in London.
 Having attended the first concert a couple of months ago, I knew we were in for another treat.

 Andrew Litton was the featured solo artist, in a programme entitled A Tribute to Oscar Peterson.
 A celebrated conductor, Mr. Litton has always been fascinated with Peterson’s piano playing.
 He explained how he came to love the Jazz composer’s style, addressing the audience between songs.
 Witty and informative, Andrew not only entertained with his superlative playing, but also with copious interesting anecdotes, an element which sets this concert series apart.